chilly23/Project-O-Dot/README.md

-# O-dot: Hands-Free Eye-Tracking Interface with Smart Ring Control
+# O-dot: Hands-Free Eye-Tracking Interface with Smart Ring Control [Readme file written by GPT-4o]

 O-dot is a hybrid hardware-software interface that replaces the traditional mouse using just your eyes and a smart ring.
 The system lets users control a computer cursor by tracking their gaze through a webcam and execute mouse actions using a finger-worn smart ring.
 Ideal for accessibility, productivity, and even couch computing.